 Highlights: Positano, Grotta dello Smeraldo, Salerno Cathedral

 The astonishing Amalfi Coast is undoubtedly the best road trip in Italy.
-Discover the Sorrento Peninsula while admiring enchanting panoramic vistas, charming villages, and some of Italy’s best-hidden gems.
-But be careful and don’t get too distracted by the scenic views – the road gets very narrow with quite a lot of hairpin bends.
+Discover the Sorrento Peninsula while admiring enchanting panoramic vistas, charming villages, and some of Italy’s hidden gems.
+But be careful and don’t get too distracted by the scenic views along the west coast – the road gets very narrow with quite a lot of hairpin bends.

 Sorrento to Amalfi is a 30-kilometer drive that can be done in about an hour if you’re in a rush.
 But that’s no way to experience the Amalfi coast, so you should take at least four days to do this road trip.
 Don’t be afraid to take detours, and definitely plan to spend at least one night in Positano.
 And you won’t regret anything if you extend your stay in the village.

 Positano is one of the highlights of this Italian road trip.
 The cliffside village is a popular holiday destination with a pebble beachfront, terraced villas, and charming streets lined with cafes and shops.
 Everything about Positano is breathtaking, from the spectacular Byzantine church to the scenic hiking trails on the edge of the village.